Adyen/adyen-ios/Adyen.docc/Localization.md

 # Localization

 By default, the SDK attempts to use a device's locale.
-If current device's locale is not supported, SDK falls back to the **en-US** locale.
+If the preferred device's locales are not supported, the SDK falls back to the **en-US** locale.
-Localization only picks up locales that are listed in the `Localizations` property of your app's `Info.plist` file.
+Localization only picks up locales that are listed in the `CFBundleLocalizations` property of your app's `Info.plist` file.

 ## Overriding a string